HimanshuPhoenix/AI-Research-Essays/hallucination-in-generative-ai/readme.md

-# Hallucination in Generative Artificial Intelligence
+# Hallucination in Generative Artificial Intelligence: Challenges, Causes and Mitigation Strategies

 **Course:** DLMAISAIS01 – Seminar: AI and Society
 **Program:** Master of Science in Artificial Intelligence